 By Tim Cocks and Loucoumane Coulibaly

-Gunfire and explosions were heard in various parts of Abidjan throughout Thursday.
-Toure had earlier confirmed the death toll from violence since a disputed mid-December election was now 410, so this attack would bring it up to 435.
+Gunfire and explosions were heard in various parts of Abidjan on Thursday and overnight, and the United Nations had earlier confirmed the death toll from Ivory Coast's violence since a disputed mid-December election was now 410.

-The world's top cocoa grower has been in turmoil since the election between Ouattara and Gbagbo, which Ouattara is recognized internationally to have won but which Gbagbo has refused to concede.
+The world's top cocoa grower has been in turmoil since the election between Ouattara and Laurent Gbagbo, which Ouattara is recognised internationally to have won but which Gbagbo, the incumbent, has refused to concede.

 Security in the main commercial city has been rapidly deteriorating since gunmen claiming allegiance to Ouattara took over its northern suburb, prompting pro-Gbagbo forces and allied youth militias to set up roadblocks and kill suspected rebels.